 Eco Surface Solutions

-Different Types of House Render: A 2026 Comparison Guide
+Types of Render: UK House Rendering Comparison Guide (2026)

-Every common type of house render in the UK compared side-by-side — sand & cement, monocouche, lime, silicone and modern spray cork.
-Costs, lifespan, and where each one actually wins.
+Every common type of render used in UK house rendering compared side-by-side — sand & cement, monocouche, lime and modern spray cork.
+Real costs, lifespan, and where each one actually wins.

-Choosing the wrong type of render is one of the most expensive mistakes a UK homeowner can make.
-Get it right and the exterior stays crack-free, breathable and warm for 25+ years.
+Choosing the wrong type of render is one of the most expensive mistakes a UK homeowner can make when re-rendering a house.
+Get the rendering right and the exterior stays crack-free, breathable and warm for 25+ years.
 Get it wrong and you're looking at hairline cracks within five years, trapped damp behind the wall, and a repaint bill every other summer.
-This guide compares every common render system used on UK homes in 2026 — what each is made of, what it costs, how long it lasts, and where it genuinely wins.
+This guide compares every common type of render used on UK homes in 2026 — what each rendering system is made of, what it costs, how long it lasts, and where it genuinely wins.

-Most UK render quotes will land in one of five categories: sand & cement, monocouche, lime, silicone (thin-coat), and spray cork.
-Acrylic and polymer-modified renders exist but are largely sub-variants of the silicone family.
-Below is what each one is, in plain English.
+Most UK rendering quotes will land in one of four categories of render: sand & cement, monocouche, lime and spray cork.
+Silicone thin-coat and acrylic systems exist but are largely sub-variants of the modern thin-coat render family.
+Below is what each type of render is, in plain English, with a photo of the typical finish.

 1. Sand & cement render

 The traditional UK render: Portland cement, sharp sand and water, applied in two coats by hand and painted with masonry paint.
 Cheap to install, rigid, and effectively zero insulation value.
-Cracks within 5–10 years are the norm because the wall behind moves and the render doesn't.
+Cracks within 5–10 years are the norm for this type of render because the wall behind moves and the rendering doesn't.

 2. Monocouche render

 A single-coat through-coloured cement-based render, typically 15–20 mm thick.
 Pigment is mixed in so no painting is needed.
-Better than sand & cement on appearance, but still rigid, still cracks, and chips reveal the base colour underneath.
+Better than sand & cement on appearance, but still a rigid type of render, still cracks, and chips reveal the base colour underneath.

 3. Lime render

 The traditional pre-cement render — lime putty, sand and water.
-Highly breathable, self-healing of micro-cracks, and the correct choice for solid-wall heritage properties.
-Slow to apply (multiple coats, long cure times) and the most expensive of the cement-free options.
+Highly breathable, self-healing of micro-cracks, and the correct type of render for solid-wall heritage properties.
+Slow to apply (multiple coats, long cure times) and the most expensive of the cement-free rendering options.

 Natural cork granules, water-based resins and mineral pigments sprayed in two cross-coats to form a 3–6 mm flexible breathable coating.
-The only finish in this list that simultaneously insulates, flexes with the wall, lets vapour pass through, and carries integral colour.
-The newest of the five and by some distance the longest-lasting.
+The only type of render in this list that simultaneously insulates, flexes with the wall, lets vapour pass through, and carries integral colour.
+The newest rendering system on the UK market and by some distance the longest-lasting.

 Which type of render is best for a UK home?

 For most modern brick or block UK homes, the honest answer in 2026 is spray cork.
-It costs the same as a quality silicone thin-coat system, lasts twice as long as monocouche, and delivers a meaningful thermal uplift that none of the cement-based renders can match.
-The only categories where it isn't the right answer are listed solid-stone buildings (where lime is correct) and budget-driven projects where appearance matters less than the lowest possible upfront price (where sand & cement still has a role).
+It costs roughly the same as a quality monocouche render, lasts twice as long, and delivers a meaningful thermal uplift that none of the cement-based rendering systems can match.
+The only categories where it isn't the right type of render are listed solid-stone buildings (where lime is correct) and budget-driven rendering projects where appearance matters less than the lowest possible upfront price (where sand & cement still has a role).
+Our spray cork exterior wall coatings page covers what an installed cork rendering project looks like end-to-end.

 Why so many UK rendered walls are cracking

 Drive through any post-war housing estate and you'll see hairline cracks running diagonally from window corners on rendered elevations.
-This isn't bad workmanship — it's the inevitable outcome of bonding a rigid material (cement render) to a wall that expands and contracts seasonally.
+This isn't bad workmanship — it's the inevitable outcome of bonding a rigid type of render (cement rendering) to a wall that expands and contracts seasonally.
 The render has nowhere to go, so it splits.
 Cork render flexes with the wall and bridges those cracks, which is why it's increasingly specified as the repair finish over previously failed cement render.

 Render and damp: the part nobody mentions

-Cement-based renders are largely waterproof on the outside but trap any vapour that gets behind them — which is why so many rendered solid-wall homes report rising mould patches inside.
-Breathable renders (lime and cork) let that vapour escape.
+Cement-based types of render are largely waterproof on the outside but trap any vapour that gets behind them — which is why so many rendered solid-wall homes report rising mould patches inside.
+Breathable rendering systems (lime and cork) let that vapour escape.
 If you have any history of internal damp on a rendered elevation, a non-breathable replacement render will make the problem worse, not better.

 Render and thermal performance

-Standard renders do nothing thermally.
-If thermal performance matters, the two genuine options are external wall insulation (EWI) with a render finish — expensive, invasive, planning-sensitive — or spray cork, which delivers around 60% of the EWI benefit at half the cost with none of the visual changes.
-We cover the trade-offs in detail in our spray cork vs EWI comparison.
+Standard types of render do nothing thermally.
+If thermal performance matters during a re-rendering project, the two genuine options are external wall insulation (EWI) with a render finish — expensive, invasive, planning-sensitive — or spray cork rendering, which delivers around 60% of the EWI benefit at half the cost with none of the visual changes.
+We cover the trade-offs in detail in our spray cork insulation guide.

 FAQs